Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts

-{This result highlights that $k$-unambiguity is central to avoiding RSs for the specific concept extractors modeled in $\calF$.
+\changed{\cref{lemma:ERM-learnability-M-unambiguity} shows that under $k$-unambiguity, minimizing label risk also drives the concept extractor toward correct concept predictions.
+Hence, } { $k$-unambiguity is central to avoiding RSs for the specific concept extractors modeled in $\calF$.
 In fact, whenever $\beta^*$ is $k$-ambiguous, concept risk can be non-zero, resulting in RSs.
 This happens naturally for the XOR of two bits, but not for the sum of the two, as detailed next. }

-\begin{example} Consider a setting where the input $\vx =(\bar \vx_1, \bar \vx_2)$ comprises two bits, \eg $\vx=(\MZero, \MOne)$.
-Consider the knowledge for the \texttt{XOR} between the two, \ie $\BK = (C_1 \oplus C_2 \Leftrightarrow Y)$.
-The function $\beta^*$ constructed from $\BK$ is $k$-ambiguous ($k=2$), as there are two vectors with only the same concept value that return the label.
-That is, $\beta^*((0,0)^\top)=\beta^*((1,1)^\top)$, since $0 \oplus 0 = 1 \oplus 1=0$.
-We can see that, in this setting, there is a deterministic RS that confuses the zero for one and vice versa, that is, $\MZero\mapsto 1$ and $\MOne \mapsto 0$.
-Consider now, instead, the sum of the two digits, with the knowledge given by $\BK =(Y = C_1 + C_2)$.
-Here, the inference layer $\beta^*$ is $k$-unambiguous ($k=2$), and there are no concept remapping distributions other than the identity that give the correct label prediction. $k$-unambiguity is also satisfied for the complete \MNISTAdd, which is a NeSy task that does not have any RS for the disentangled concept extractors in $\calF$. \end{example}